 Many women with shapeless, saggy breasts also wish to enhance their breast size.
 A breast lift with implants combination procedure can simultaneously create fuller and perkier breasts.
 Our True Beauty team can advise you on the best course of treatment upon evaluating your breasts, aesthetic concerns and goals.

-Superior Incision Techniques for Breast Lift
+Breast Lift Superior Incision Techniques

 There are three main types of incision techniques that can be used to perform breast lift.
 Our plastic surgeon, Dr. Brian Reagan, has spent years honing his surgical technique in order to deliver beautiful and natural-looking results.
 He will recommend the technique that best suits your unique needs.